casnix/PRTGQoSReflection/README.md

 ## Build prerequisites
 * Golang 1.18.1
-* Bash environment (for build scripts) -- can be on Linux or WSL, or something like WSL.
+* Bash environment (for build scripts) -- can be on Linux or WSL, or something like Cygwin.

 ## Installation
 * [OPTIONAL]create a file called "qosreflect.conf" with the following contents:

-host:All
+host=All
-port:50000
+port=50000
-replyip:None
+replyip=None

 The script can now be called with parameters to allow several instances running.
-Just type qosreflect<.exe> --help to see all parameters.
+Just type PRTGQoSReflection<.exe> --help to see all parameters.
 Example call below:

-qosreflect.exe --port 50000 --host All
+PRTGQoSReflection --port 50000 --host All

 Additional parameters are optional.
 You can still use a config file, then please use parameter --conf to provide the path.

 When "host" is set to "All" the script will try to bind to every available interface.
 Change to IP of an interface to make the script bind to a special interface.
+Leave blank to do the same thing as "All"
 Set "port" to the same one set up in PRTG.
-If an IP is specified in "replyip" the script will only process UDP packets from this IP.
+If an IP is specified in "replyip" the program will only process UDP packets from this IP and drop others.

 ## Debugging
 To debug whats going on call the script with the additional parameter -d or --debug